Service Manuals; Literature; Service Sources; Descriptions; etc

 by the Chicago Region BMW Owners Association:

 One of their manuals occupies a particular place of honor ... the "BMW Electric School Manual".
 It covers the various BMW models of singles and airhead twins, from 1955 to the end of production (well, my copy says copyright 1993, and SAYS it covers only to 1990).
-That manual, which is quite extensive, and covers every aspect from basic electricity and how things work, to details, even some modifications, all schematics (not all accessories), was based on nearly a dozen articles published in BMW NEWS (now called BMW MOA-ON) in the late seventies, and those were, in turn, based on the BMW Electrics School.
+That manual, which is quite extensive, and covers basic electricity and how things work, to details, even some modifications, all schematics (not all accessories).
+It was based on nearly a dozen articles published in BMW NEWS (now called BMW MOA-ON) in the late seventies, and those were, in turn, based on the BMW Electrics School.
 It was updated over the years.
 Their other manuals are also worthwhile.
-Guess whose hands are all ALL over these manuals ....yep, our own OAK...did a whole bunch of them, one way or the other.
-A page by page critique of that electrics manual is on this website at: chitechelmnl.htm Use that article to update YOUR copy of the manual.
+Guess whose hands are mostly responsible for these manuals ....yep, our own OAK...did a whole bunch of them, one way or the other.
+A page by page critique of that electrics manual is on this website at: http://bmwmotorcycletech.info/chitechelmnl.htm Use that article to update YOUR copy of the manual.

 Here is the URL for the Chicago Region BMW Club's website.
 Here you can find the CHITECH repair manuals.
 I HIGHLY